leo0514/vpc-on-classic-network/advanced-vpc-routing.md

 {:download: .download}
 {:DomainName: data-hd-keyref="DomainName"}

 # Setting Up Advanced Routing in VPC
+{: #setting-up-advanced-routing-in-vpc}

-The {{site.data.keyword.vpc_short}} [Routes API](https://{DomainName}/apidocs/vpc-on-classic#create-a-route-on-your-vpc) allows you to control the flow of network traffic in your VPC.
-It allows you to specify the next hop for packets, filtered by their destination addresses.
+You can control the flow of network traffic in your VPC by configuring VPC routes.
+Use VPC routes to specify the next hop for packets, based on their destination addresses.
+{:shortdesc}

 ## Routing structure